cs-manughian/live-network-graph/README.md

 ### Troubleshooting

-If your socket server immediately returns, please verify that the `websockets` python module is being imported.
+* If your socket server immediately returns, please verify that the `websockets` python module is being imported.

+* If you see the error `Error during WebSocket handshake: net::ERR_CONNECTION_RESET`, please verify that your socket server is running.